Nifty July futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, slumped 3.06% to 25.695.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 3.95% to 26.095.

-Reliance Industries (RIL), Bharti Airtel and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
-RIL July 2020 futures were at 1,787.50, compared with spot closing price of 1788.
-Bharti Airtel July 2020 futures were at 582 compared with spot closing price of 581.25.
-Bajaj Finance July 2020 futures were at 2929, compared with spot closing price of 2932.
+Bajaj Finance, SBI and IndusInd Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Bajaj Finance July 2020 futures were at 3,183.05, compared with spot closing price of 3197.
+SBI July 2020 futures were at 192.6 compared with spot closing price of 191.70.
+IndusInd Bank July 2020 futures were at 553, compared with spot closing price of 550.

 The F&O contracts for July will expire on 30 July 2020.